skalarproduktraum/phd-thesis/chapters/interactive-ablation.md

 [@Oswald:2010pr] demonstrated a versatile laser ablation setup on top of a confocal microscope that is able to perform cuts with rates in the $1\,\mathrm{kHz}$ range over an area of $100 \times 100\,\mathrm{µm}^2$.

-In terms of volumetric cuts, the authors of [@Brugues:2012fx] used a their femtosecond infrared laser to perform plane-like cuts composed of many, micrometer-spaced lines inside the spindle apparatus of a _Xenopus_ nucleus.
+In terms of volumetric cuts, the authors of [@Brugues:2012fx] used a femtosecond infrared laser to perform plane-like cuts composed of many, micrometer-spaced lines inside the spindle apparatus of a _Xenopus_ nucleus.

 ## Observations